 Now, these figures don’t mean your company is wasting time and should stop email marketing as every marketing channel has its place.
 This does mean however that if your marketing department isn’t regularly sending SMS text messages to your customers, you’re missing out on revenue opportunities – especially when upselling to existing customers who’ve already bought into your services.

 Customer Service with Enterprise SMS

 A business texting platform isn’t just useful for your marketing team, it can help you run your customer service and operations departments as well.
 According to Learning Hub, more than 50 percent of clients want to reach customer support via SMS and 83 percent of consumers want to receive booking appointments via text.

-If you have a large contact center or process a high-number of customer support phone calls, a business texting platform with live routing, like the Flex Text Business Text Messaging Platform, can enable customers to interact with agents real-time to address requests faster and without requiring a customer to sit on hold.
+If you have a large contact center or process a high number of customer support phone calls, a business texting platform with live routing, like the Flex Text Business Text Messaging Platform, can enable customers to interact with agents in real time to address requests faster and without requiring a customer to sit on hold.